woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/map.rst

    Map at city scale

-For more information, please see the :ref:`cartography.ysld.reference`.
+For more information on YSLD, please see the :ref:`cartography.ysld.reference`.